This post contains affiliate links. Read the full disclosure here.

 Cheesecake Filling

-• 3 Tablespoons powdered sugar (icing sugar/confectioner's sugar) SEE NOTES if using regular (not vegan) cream cheese
+• 4 Tablespoons (30 g) powdered sugar (icing sugar/confectioner's sugar), SEE NOTES if using vegan cream cheese

 Chocolate Cookies